jmjf/to4ft/README.md

 - `\p{Nd}` is the character class for decimal digit numbers (any script except ideographic scripts)
 - `\p{Nl}` is the character class for numeric letters (Roman numerals, etc.)

 I have not tested these rules exhaustively.
-They aim to be reasonably permissive, but may be too permissive or not permissive enough.
-I'm not going to write (or copy from [StackOverflow](https://stackoverflow.com/questions/2008279/validate-a-javascript-function-name/9392578#9392578)) an 11,000 character plus regular expression to try to be perfect.
+They aim to be reasonably permissive but may be too permissive or not permissive enough.
+I'm not going to write (or copy from [StackOverflow](https://stackoverflow.com/questions/2008279/validate-a-javascript-function-name/9392578#9392578)) an 11,000+ character regular expression to try to be perfect.
 If you name something `function`, it will pass these rules, but JavaScript will say, "Nope!"

 Also, you may be able to write an API spec with Hittite object names in cuneiform, but just because you can doesn't mean you should.